lisaparty/ubertooth/docs/source/build_guide.rst

-Mac OS X users can use either MacPorts or Homebrew to install the required packages:
+Mac OS X users can use either MacPorts or Homebrew to install these required packages:
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 	.. code-block:: sh